jazlab/medicine_paper/README.md

 ## Generating Intermediate Data

-The instructions above allo you to download intermediate data formats (e.g. motion-estimation results) and generate results from those.
+The instructions above allow you to download intermediate data formats (e.g. motion estimation results) and generate results from those.
 If you would like to generate the intermediate data formats themselves, we provide software for doing that for the simulated datasets.
-You can (i) generate the simulated datasets, (ii) run motion estimation on the simulated datasets, and (iii) run spike sorting on the motion-corrected simulated datasets.
+You can generate the simulated datasets, run motion estimation on the simulated datasets, and run spike sorting on the motion-corrected simulated datasets.
+Each of these is computationally expensive, so if you are only interested in reproducing the results then we recommend following the instructions above.

-### Generating Simulated Datasets
+### Generating simulated datasets

 If you would like to generate the recordings in our simulated dataset suite, follow the instructions in